rgu01/MoCReL-Experiments/README.md

 # Run the experiments
 - One can repeat the experiments on his/her own laptop (must be Linux) by running the *.sh files.
+- One can see the models by opening them with the latest version of UPPAAL STRATEGO: https://people.cs.aau.dk/~marius/stratego/